alvidir/rauth/README.md

 To get the environment ready for the application to run, several steps have to be completed.
 Luckily all commands are in the [Makefile](./Makefile) of this project, so don't panic ;)

-Running the following command in your terminal will be created an sql setup script at `migrations/.postgres` as well as a `.ssh` directory where to find the JWT keypair required by the server:
+Running the following command in your terminal will create an sql setup script at `migrations/.postgres` as well as a `.ssh` directory where to find the JWT keypair required by the server:
 ``` bash
 $ make setup
 ```